ricuswar/git-github-dojo/docs/git-terms.md

 ## Upstream
 While there is not necessarily a default “upstream” or “downstream” for Git projects, upstream can be considered where you push your Git changes — this is often the master branch of the project within the origin.

+# Other added terms

+## Pull
+When retrieving the latest changes, if available, in the checked out branch.